 The Company completed a new five year mine plan for the Mupane Property in 2015 which forms the guide for the Company's short term goals and long term strategy.
-The Company intends to utilize the following resources during 2016:
+The Company intends to utilize the following resources during the remainder of 2016:

-- Tau Underground the Company has previously disclosed its intention to exploit the reported measured and indicated mineral resources of approximately 128,600 ounces of gold for Tau through underground mining.
-The Company commenced stoping in August 2015 in the Eastern mineralised body which will continue for approximately six months.
-Development will continue in some instances through reef to reach the main mineralised body which lies under the current open pit.
-It is currently anticipated that the Company will commence stoping on the main mineralised body in Q2 2016.
-It is estimated that the Company will process approximately 200,000 tonnes at an average grade of 2.4 grams per tonne ("g/t") with the grade increasing when the Company reaches the main mineralised body.
+- Tau Underground development will continue in some instances through reef to reach the main mineralised body which lies under the current open pit.
+Stoping will commence in the main mineralised body during Q3 and Q4 2016.
 While developing underground the Company intends to commence exploration to attempt to confirm the extension of the Tau mineralised body at depth. - Low Grade Stockpiles the Company will process approximately 700,000 tonnes of low grade stockpile at an average grade of 0.80 g/t, which is located at the run-of-mine pad at the processing plant.
 The stockpiles being used form part of the 1.4 million tonnes of low grade stockpiles which the Company reviewed during 2015. - Tekwane the Company will continue to selectively strip mine the high grade areas and will use a screening plant at the mine site to reduce the tonnage and increase the potential grade to be delivered to the plant.
 The Company is planning to process approximately 23,000 tonnes at an average grade of 2.3 g/t.